 The Fund is exposed to daily cash redemptions of redeemable units.
 It therefore invests the majority of its assets in investments that are regularly traded in an active market and can be readily disposed of.
-The Fund's investment portfolio mainly consists of equity securities listed in the Philippine stock exchange, deposit instruments and fixed income instruments that are regularly traded in active markets.
+The Fund's investment portfolio consists mainly of equity securities listed in the Philippine Stock Exchange, deposit instruments and fixed income instruments that are regularly traded in active markets.